 If an index was automatically created when the unique key constraint was created, then you can't directly drop the index.
-In this scenario, you must drop or disable the unique key constraint and the associated index will automatically be dropped.
-For example,
+In this scenario, you must drop or disable the unique key constraint and the associated index is automatically dropped, as follows:

 '''

-SQL> alter table cust drop constraint cust uk1;
+alter table cust drop constraint cust uk1;

 '''

 This line drops both constraint and the index.
-If you want to keep the index, then specify the KEEP INDEX clause.
+If you want to keep the index, then specify the KEEP INDEX clause, like so:

 '''

-SQL> alter table cust drop constraint cust uk1 keep index;
+alter table cust drop constraint cust_uk1 keep index;

 '''